petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 pipelines are worth automating because automation reduces waste and eliminates pain points, ultimately allowing for faster and more frequent iterations.
-With more iterations comes a higher quality product and more positive impact on customers and the business.
+With more iterations---more times at bat---comes a higher quality product and more positive impact on customers and the business.
 Fully automated workflows are much less common in science, but the value comes from the same principles.